-Anxiety is generally manifested in feelings of nervousness, fear and worry.
+Anxiety is generally manifested in feelings of nervousness, fear, and worry.
 It is normal to experience anxiety in relation to tests, interviews, new challenges or performances.
 However, with prolonged and heightened symptoms, anxiety is associated with sleep disruptions, mental distress, bodily pain, poor health and limitations to physical activity.
 Studies have shown that resistance training is a meaningful intervention for people suffering from anxiety.

-2) Cognitive function of brain
+2) Cognitive function of the brain

 Faced with life’s challenges and losses, most people feel sad or depressed at one time or another.
-However, intense sadness may lead to feelings of hopelessness and helplessness, resulting in mood disturbances, fatigue, lack of motivation, insomnia, restlessness, agitation and body weight fluctuations.
-Studies examining the effect of resistance training on persons with depression symptoms found out that resistance training participation are linked to large reductions in depression.
+However, intense sadness may lead to feelings of hopelessness and helplessness, resulting in mood disturbances, fatigue, lack of motivation, insomnia, restlessness, agitation, and body weight fluctuations.
+Studies examining the effect of resistance training on persons with depression symptoms found out that resistance training participation is linked to large reductions in depression.

 4) Chronic Fatigue

 Self-esteem is a person’s self-opinion.
-It is a personality characteristic tied in with self-worth, self-respect and self-integrity.
+It is a personality characteristic tied in with self-worth, self-respect, and self-integrity.
 High self-esteem is strongly associated with positive physical and mental well-being.
 Resistance training has been shown to improve self-esteem in healthy adults, in populations with cancer or depression and in people undergoing cardiac rehabilitation.

-Insufficient of sleep is very problematic for our physical and mental health.
+Insufficient sleep is very problematic for our physical and mental health.
 Consistent sleep deprivation is associated with cognitive impairment, mental illness, hypertension, obesity, cardiovascular disease, stroke and a diminished quality of life.
 The research indicates that physically active people usually have healthy sleep patterns and a lower risk for sleep apnea.